 Few artists packed as big of a punch as Terri Clark did in the mid-1990s.
-With her self-titled debut in 1995, Clark introduced her talents to the country music world in a big way.
-Since then, the Canadian country star has delivered multiple Top 10 hits ("Better Things to Do," "If I Were You") along with many longtime fan favorites ("I Cheated On You," "Pain to Kill").
-From her beginnings to her most recent album, 2015's Some Songs, let's take a look at some of the best Terri Clark songs from her career, so far.
+With her self-titled debut in 1995, Clark introduced her talents to the country music world of Nashville in a big way.
+Since then, the Canadian country star from Montreal has delivered multiple Top 10 hits in the United States ("Better Things to Do," "If I Were You") along with many longtime fan favorites ("I Cheated On You," "Pain to Kill").

 Sure, the single life can be great, but sometimes you just want someone to share your life with.
 That's the message of this 1996 ballad written by Clark, who's fed up with listening to her married friend's relationship drama.

-Written by Tim Nichols, Kelley Lovelace and Connie Harrington, "Girls Lie Too" is a tongue-in-cheek track name checking a few thing girls may stretch the truth on.
+Written by Tim Nichols, Kelley Lovelace, and Connie Harrington, "Girls Lie Too" is a tongue-in-cheek track name-checking a few things girls may stretch the truth on.
 Like Mindy McCready's "Guys Do It All the Time," the song flips the script on the narrative of the woman waiting patiently at home.
 The song hit No. 1 in 2004.

 From 2003's Pain to Kill, "I Just Wanna Be Mad" follows a woman in a marital spat who's not quite ready to make up yet.